The Risks of Public WiFi: Hackers Are Waiting for You

 - Log out of accounts you are not using.

-- Close unnecessary programs not required for your online work.
+- Close any open programs that are not required for your online work.

-Our connected universe is growing daily.
-The convenience and efficiency of working online have never been as robust as today.
-However, more caution than ever is required to protect your private data and connected devices to continue enjoying all the great benefits of an online presence.
+Our connected universe expands daily.
+The convenience and efficiency of working online have never been as simple as they are today.
+However, more caution than ever is required to protect your private data and connected devices to continue enjoying all the great benefits of remote connectivity.